Cardanus (crater)

-Cardanus (center) and Krafft (left) near the terminator, as viewed from Earth.
-Also visible is the Rima Cardanus between them and the crater Galilaei beyond.

 Cardanus is a lunar impact crater that is located in the western part of the Moon, in the western part of the Oceanus Procellarum.
-Due to its location the crater appears very oval because of foreshortening, and it is viewed almost from the side.
+It is a crater of Upper (Late) Imbrian age.
+The surface is rich in pyroxene and feldspathic minerals, with the region showing a mixed mineralogy dominated by clinopyroxene and spinel.
+Due to its location the crater appears very oval because of foreshortening, as it is viewed from an obtuse angle from Earth.

-Cardanus is distinctive for the chain of craters, designated Catena Krafft, that connect its northern rim with the crater Krafft to the north.
-The outer rim is sharp-edged and somewhat irregular, with a hummocky outer rampart and terraces along parts of the inner wall.
-The crater floor has several small craterlets across its surface, and it has a low ridge near the midpoint.
-The floor surface is somewhat irregular in the southwest, but nearly featureless elsewhere.
+Cardanus is distinctive for the 60-km long chain of craters, designated Catena Krafft, that connect its northern rim with the crater Krafft to the north.
+The two form a notable pair on the lunar surface.
+The outer rim of Cardanus is sharp-edged and somewhat irregular, with a hummocky outer rampart and terraces along parts of the inner wall.
+This is a floor-fractured crater, showing a series of cracks in the surface.
+The floor has several small craterlets across its surface, and it has a low ridge near the midpoint.
+The surface is somewhat irregular in the southwest, but nearly featureless elsewhere.

-To the southwest is the rille designated Rima Cardanus, a cleft in the mare that generally follows a northeasterly direction.
+To the southwest is the 120-km long rille designated Rima Cardanus, a graben system in the mare that generally follows a northeasterly direction.
 To the southeast, beyond the rille, is the small crater Galilaei.
 Southwest of Cardanus is Olbers.

-Cardanus is a crater of Upper (Late) Imbrian age.
+Ray material from Olbers A lies across Cardanus.

+This crater is named for Italian polymath Gerolamo Cardano (1501-1576).
+His name was included in lunar nomenclature by Italian astronomer Giovanni Riccioli in 1651.
+Its designation was officially adopted by the International Astronomical Union in 1935.